Problems Caused By Missing Teeth

 Nutrition

-With one or more missing teeth, it can be difficult to eat healthy foods, unless these foods are blended together.
+With one or more missing teeth, it can be difficult to eat healthy foods, unless you blend these foods together.
 Fresh fruits, vegetables, and lean meats can be hard to consume, while softer, more processed foods can be simpler to eat.
 You can lose nutrition as you lose your teeth.

 Increased Oral Health Issues